"You manage things; you lead people." – Grace Murray Hopper

 Vision

 What does it take to be a good manager?
 Expertise in a particular field isn't enough for a team manager to do their best work.
-Nowadays, being a true leader means developing soft skills that help a team of people achieve clear goals.
+Nowadays, being a true leader means developing soft skills that help a team of people achieve team goals.
 Let's explore the nature of leadership and the most essential leadership skills.

 1. Taking care of the success and well-being of employees

-"The true price of leadership is the willingness to place the needs of others above your own.
-Great leaders truly care about those they are privileged to lead and understand that the true cost of the leadership privilege comes at the expense of self-interest." ― Simon Sinek, 'Leaders Eat Last'
+The true price of leadership is the willingness to place the needs of others above your own.
+Great leaders truly care about those they are privileged to lead and understand that the true cost of the leadership privilege comes at the expense of self-interest.

 Google research found that creating a "psychologically safe" environment is fundamental to team effectiveness.
 When employees feel safe, they're not afraid to take risks, ask questions, or propose new ideas.
+This isn't just feel-good management theory — it's what separates high-performing teams from mediocre ones.

 2. Being a good listener

-Daring leaders work to make sure people can be themselves and feel a sense of belonging." ― Brené Brown, 'Dare to Lead'
+Daring leaders work to make sure people can be themselves and feel a sense of belonging.

 Learn to listen carefully, paying attention to words and nonverbal cues (gestures, facial expressions, tone).